 Surprisingly, chocolate mousse is pretty easy to make, although very hard to get the right consistency.
 This recipe worked really well.
 I’d venture to say that if you don’t have fancy chocolate spread that Nutella might work also or peanut butter even.
 It probably would still have similar results.
 I did this one the night before I had to go over to my in-laws and bring this over and that also helps.
 However, ours didn’t have the drizzle because I did make a mistake and put too much confectioners’ sugar so had probably instead of the 1 tablespoon for the whipped cream mix, I had two because I read it wrong.

 Of course, if you do want to do the actual recipe, it serves 8.
 Double all the ingredients from the list above and replace the chocolate spread with chestnut puree.

 Despite the mistake in the ingredients, I think not putting the drizzle worked to balance the taste.
 My in-laws liked it a lot and said the sweetness was just enough.
 My husband also liked it a lot.
 Unfortunately, because of the heavy cream and the semi-sweet chocolate, it had milk so I couldn’t try it out for myself.

-Have you had Portuguese food?
-What do you like?
+Have you made Chocolate Mousse?
+What recipe do you use?